 Information Regarding Roles, Responsibilities and Confidentiality

-- When Requesting Accommodations, Your Responsibilities Include:
+- When Requesting Accommodations, Student Responsibilities Include:

 - Providing current documentation from a qualified professional that identifies the nature of your disability, how it substantially limits a major life activity, and outlines the functional limitations related to that condition.